-Wednesday Partly cloudy.
+Tuesday Cloudy.
+Slight (30%) chance of a shower.
 Light winds.
-Possible rainfall: 0 mm Chance of any rain: 5%.
+Partly cloudy.
+Light winds becoming E/NE 15 to 20 km/h later.
+Possible rainfall: 0 mm Chance of any rain: 0%.

-Thursday Partly cloudy.
-Slight (30%) chance of a shower in the morning and afternoon.
-Light winds.
-Possible rainfall: 0 to 0.
-4 mm Chance of any rain: 40%.
+Wednesday Partly cloudy.
+Medium (40%) chance of showers, mostly in the morning and early afternoon.
+Light winds becoming SW 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
+Possible rainfall: 0 to 3 mm Chance of any rain: 40%.

 Perth Weather Forecasts

 ||7||19||5%||< 1mm||Nil||ENE 4||80||W 10||54|